-We spent hours researching dozens of options before selecting this line-up of the most promising options to purchase and test side-by-side.
-We employed numerous types and sizes of rugs on some super slick hardwood floors to see which pads excel where.
-We ran and skidded on them, vacuumed over edges, and placed them under doors to see how well they will stay put.
-We tested comfort by standing and lying on them under different types of rugs and measured the thickness of each one.
-When it comes to how and where these are best used, we left no rug unturned in our testing.
+We spent hours researching dozens of options before selecting and purchasing this lineup of the most promising options to test side-by-side.
+We employed numerous sizes and types of rugs on some super slick hardwood floors to see which pads excel where.
+We ran and skidded on them, vacuumed over edges, and placed them under doors to see how well they would stay put.
+We tested comfort by standing and laying on them under different types of rugs, measuring the thickness of each.
+When it comes to how and where these products are best used, we left no rug unturned in our testing.

 Analysis and Test Results

 To get a complete picture of how each rug pad performs, we tested them across four different mutually exclusive metrics.
-By combining their scores in each metric and weighting them according to overall performance, a clear hierarchy emerged.
+When combining their scores in each metric and weighting them according to overall performance, a clear hierarchy emerged.
 But we also recognize that everyone has their own reasons for purchasing such a product.
-To learn which pads wowed us — and pitfalls to look out for — read on.
+Read on to learn which pads wowed us and what pitfalls to look out for.

 Despite all the claims of rug pads that they're protecting your floors, not all of them are made for just any floor.
 Less than half of the selection we tested are actually rated safe for all types of hard surface flooring.
 The others come with footnotes about all the types of flooring they can easily ruin, including many common surfaces such as porous material (like concrete), lacquer (used to seal many floors), and refinished flooring (like many hardwoods).
 And if you're hunting for a pad to hold your rug down over carpet, that's a whole other list of options.The bottom line is, don't assume a rug pad will protect your floor — many will ruin it.
 Read the fine print on the pad you choose and investigate your specific flooring.
 And if in doubt, we think it's well worth it to pay extra for an approved rug pad to avoid having to refinish or replace your floor!

 The most impressive performers in this metric are the felt and rubber pads.
 With rough felt on top to grip the rug and textured rubber bottoms to hold fast to the floor, all four of the ones we tested have solid holding properties.
 However, not all of them are the same.
-The Durahold Plus Felt and Rubber impresses us the most, with a unique hexagonal pattern on the bottom of the rubber that does an outstanding job staying put on the floor.
+The Durahold Plus Felt and Rubber impresses us the most, with its unique hexagonal patterned rubber bottom that has outstanding staying power.
 The RugPadUSA Dual Surface Cushioning is nearly as excellent, holding very well to both rug bottoms and hardwood flooring.

-The Gorilla Grip Original Felt and Rubber does a solid job as well but is marginally less grippy to the undersides of some smooth-bottomed rugs.
-When it comes to other types of pads, the Veken Non-Slip Gripper provides a pretty solid grip and with its thinner, checkerboard pattern it can extend farther to the edges of your rug.
-However, both of these pads aren't approved for quite a number of common types of flooring and may cause damage.
+The Gorilla Grip Original Felt and Rubber performs well, though it's marginally less grippy to the undersides of some smooth-bottomed rugs.
+When it comes to other types of pads, the Veken Non-Slip Gripper provides a pretty solid grip, and with its thinner checkerboard pattern, it can extend farther to the edges of your rug.
+However, both of these pads are not recommended for use on many common flooring types, as they may cause damage.
 Grip is important, but so is the well-being of your floor.